tboy1337/Blinter/README.md

 - `--summary`: Display summary statistics of issues found
 - `--severity`: Show detailed severity level breakdown (always included)
 - `--no-recursive`: When processing directories, only analyze files in the specified directory (not subdirectories)
+- `--follow-calls`: Automatically analyze scripts called by CALL statements (one level deep).
+This helps analyze centralized configuration scripts that set variables used by the main script
 - `--no-config`: Don't use configuration file (blinter.ini) even if it exists
 - `--create-config`: Create a default blinter.ini configuration file and exit
 - `--help`: Show help menu and rule categories